NachoPal/dry_i18n/README.md

 If the key you are reusing has interpolations, you just need to add a coma and pass a hash with the interpolation values **@[key,{foo: 'foo', bar: 'bar'}]**

+You don't have to worry about the order you declare the keys on the yml files

 ###Some examples of use:

 1.- Basic reuse